Abnormal Bleeding

 Can fibroids develop into cancer?

 Uterine fibroids are generally non-cancerous, with cancerous ones being extremely rare, occurring in fewer than one in 1,000 cases.
 The rare cancerous fibroid is called uterine leiomyosarcoma (ULMS).
 Most women with fibroids do not show symptoms, and only a small fraction will need medical intervention.
-Having uterine fibroids does not raise your risk of developing a cancerous fibroid or other uterine cancers.
+Having uterine fibroids does not increase your risk of developing a cancerous fibroid or other uterine cancers.